technige/n4/README.rst

 -----------
 If command line arguments are provided, these are executed in order as statements.
 If no arguments are provided, an interactive console is presented.

 Statements entered at the interactive prompt or as arguments can be regular Cypher, transaction control keywords or slash commands.
+Multiple Cypher statements can be entered on the same line separated by semicolons.
+These will be executed within a single transaction.

 For a handy Cypher reference, see the `Cypher reference card <https://neo4j.com/docs/cypher-refcard/current/>`_.